jrenaud90/TidalPy/Documentation/Overview/1_Getting_Started.md

 - `TidalPy.rheology`: Functions related to a planet/layer's rheological properties (complex shear, viscosity, etc.).
     - Read more about the rheology module [here](https://tidalpy.readthedocs.io/en/latest/Rheology/index.html)
 - `TidalPy.stellar`: Functions related to calculating insolation and habitable zones.
-- `TidalPy.structures`: The heart of TidalPy's OOP implementation --- various classes for layers and planets.
+- `TidalPy.structures`: TidalPy's object-oriented implementation: classes for layers and planets.
 - `TidalPy.tides`: Functions related to calculating tidal dissipation (using a global approx or a multilayer approach).
 - `TidalPy.toolbox`: Helper functions to quickly access various calculations with just a few function calls.
-- `TidalPy.utilities`: Various tools used internally inside TidalPy.
-Generally the user should not need to interact with these unless they are developing new TidalPy functionality.
+- `TidalPy.utilities`: Tools used internally by TidalPy.
+You should not need to interact with these unless you are developing new TidalPy functionality.
-- `TidalPy.WorldPack`: Not a real module, just a location to store planetary configuration files which are used when `TidalPy.build_world` is called.
+- `TidalPy.WorldPack`: Not a module: a location for the planetary configuration files used when `TidalPy.build_world` is called.